ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 To load standalone local plugins automatically and make them available to all playbooks and roles, use the configuration setting or environment variable for the type of plugin you are adding.
 These configuration settings and environment variables take a colon-separated list, similar to ``$PATH``.
 You have two options:

 * Add your local plugin to one of the default configured locations.
-Find the correct configuration setting for the plugin type in the documentation of :ref:`ansible_configuration_settings <configuration settings>` for details.
+Find the correct configuration setting for the plugin type in the documentation of :ref:`configuration settings <ansible_configuration_settings>` for details.
 Default locations may change without notice.
 * Add the location of your local plugin to an environment variable or configuration:
    * the relevant ``ANSIBLE_plugin_type_PLUGINS`` environment variable - for example, ``$ANSIBLE_INVENTORY_PLUGINS`` or ``$ANSIBLE_VARS_PLUGINS``
    * the relevant ``plugin_type_PATH`` configuration setting, most of which begin with ``DEFAULT_`` - for example, ``DEFAULT_CALLBACK_PLUGIN_PATH`` or ``DEFAULT_FILTER_PLUGIN_PATH`` or ``BECOME_PLUGIN_PATH``